White Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the White Sox have posted a mark of 1-3.
+- In four games as the underdog over the last 10 contests, the White Sox were upset in every contest.

-- In their previous 10 matchups with a total posted by oddsmakers, the White Sox and their foes are 6-3-1 when it comes to hitting the over.
+- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under on five occasions.

+- The White Sox's previous 10 games have not had a runline posted by oddsmakers.

 White Sox Betting Records & Stats